 Results From The WOW.Com Content Network

-This is a list of primary schools in Singapore.
 Children typically start their primary education the year they turn seven.
 Primary education lasts six years, and is compulsory for all Singapore citizens.
 Primary schools in Singapore are classified as Government or Government-aided schools.
+Primary schools are typically mixed-sex, though there are a number of single-sex schools.

 This article was nominated for deletion on 19 March 2013 (UTC).
 The result of the discussion was redirect to Education in Singapore